CodeEditApp/codeedit.app/data/blog/2025/07/new-packages-announcement.md

 # Commitment to community

 Publishing these packages continues our commitment to raising the bar for native macOS applications, and the entire Swift community.
+Our hope is that these are helpful tools for Swift developers as they create new applications, or are looking to quick drop in an improved about window.

+If you would like a new feature, find a bug, or want to improve these packages in any other way, come be a part of this and contribute!

 # Conclusion